ibm-cloud-docs/FileStorage/duplicate-volume.md

 After you click **Create**, the order confirmation window appears.
 When you close the window, you return to the resources list.
 You can go back to your list of {{site.data.keyword.filestorage_short}} shares to click the newly provisioned duplicate.
 The share details section displays information such as Duplicate Type, a link to the parent share's details page and the name of the snapshot that was used to create the duplicate.

-## Creating a duplicate from the SLCLI
+## Creating a duplicate from the CLI
 {: #createindependentduplicateCLI}
 {: cli}